Skip to the main content

 Most occupational hygienists start with a bachelor’s degree in science or engineering.
 They take further education directly related to occupational hygiene.
 This may be a master’s degree or university certificate in occupational hygiene or health and safety.

 Many post-secondary schools offer university transfer programs.
-These allow students to apply up to 2 years of study toward university bachelor’s degree programs.
+These allow students to apply up to 2 years of study toward bachelor’s degree programs.
 It is up to the student to ensure the courses they choose will be accepted for credit at the school to which they wish to transfer.

-Ryerson University in Toronto offers a 4-year bachelor’s degree program with a specialization in occupational health and safety.
+Toronto Metropolitan University in Toronto offers a 4-year bachelor’s degree program with a specialization in occupational health and safety.

 The following universities offer master’s-level training focusing on occupational hygiene:

-For more information on occupational health and safety programs offered in Canada, visit the Canadian Centre for Occupational Health and Safety website.
+For more information on occupational health and safety programs offered in Canada, visit the Canadian Centre for Occupational Health and Safety (CCOHS) website.

 Related Education